SaraLerma/The-Pragmatic-Programmer/README.md

 As you finish an iteration, you can use that to refine your project estimates, and you continue to do this and gain confidence in the estimates over time.

 # Chapter 3.
-The basic tools
+The Basic Tools

-## 16. The power of plain text
+## 16. The Power of Plain Text

 **Store knowledge persistently in plain text**, which must be understandable to humans(self-describing data).
 You can place the file in plain text in a version control system to automatically keep a history of all changes (file comparison tools).
 Plain text won’t become obsolete.
 It helps leverage your work and simplifies debugging and testing.
 All parties can communicate using a common standard → plain text.

-## 17. Shell games
+## 17. Shell Games

 Use the shell when graphical user interfaces don’t cut it.
 Use command shells to use the full capabilities of your environment, like invoke full repertories of tools, launch applications, search files, automate common tasks (build complex macro commands for activities you perform often), configure the prompt (for example info showed in zsh), use alias for commands you use a lot, customize completion depending on the current directory, etc.

-## 18. Power editing
+## 18. Power Editing

 **Achieve editor fluency** - An editor is your most important tool.
 Know how to make it do what you need, quickly and accurately.
 Gain fluency with your IDE (also try other editors), check if you are doing something repetitive, get into the habit of thinking "there must be a better way", try not to use the mouse (jot down key sequences), look for integrations and if you don’t find an extension for something - build it.

 ## 19. Version Control